panno8M/godot-nim/README.md

 ### 🔴Still can't

-* Integration of Nim's ref with Godot's RefCounted
 * Getting items of Godot's container (E.g. Array, Dictionary...)
-* Using RefCounted (sub)Class
 * Using Parallelism
 * Library hot reloading

 ...And so on.

+## Note

+`RefCounted` of Godot and Nim's ref are integrated.
+Every Godot's classes is defined as `ref object` in this library.
+RefCounted has =copy, =dup, and =destroy custom hooks defined, which automatically call RefCounted::reference(), RefCounted::unreference(), etc. inside the hooks.

 ## Development